TISUnion/PrimeBackup/docs/concept/storage_structure.md

 - Only stores file content data and its compression method, does not store actual file metadata
 - Has two storage methods: `direct` and `chunked`
   - A direct blob is stored independently as a file in the `blobs` folder under [storage_root](config.md#storage_root)
-  - A chunked blob is cut into serval chunks, and the chunks are stored as files in `blobs/_chunks`
+  - A chunked blob is reconstructed from chunk groups and chunks, and new chunk payloads are stored as pack entries
-- One blob can be referenced by multiple file objects.
-When the reference count drops to 0, PrimeBackup will delete this blob
+- One blob can be referenced by multiple file objects; when the reference count drops to 0, PrimeBackup will delete this blob

 ## Chunk and Chunk Group